 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 In general there is good intention for introduction of new teaching methodologies and alignment of the didactic method with the objectives.
 Due to the CCNURCA projects some nurses are trained for introducing new modern didactic approaches like PBL, mind mapping, clinical skills labs, Payton 4 steps and etc…).
-Not all course are accepted new teaching approaches.
-New skill ab very good equipped and core group of nursing teachers are very important precondition for introducing new approachesonches.
+Not all course are familiar with new teaching approaches.
+New skill labs are good equipped and core group of nursing teachers are very important precondition for introducing new approaches.
 Examination methods like OSCE stations are not used in practice.

-Recommendations for improvement:

 According to the law the examination of the students should be at least 50% as an assessment during the study process and 50% in the final exam where just important features should be asked.
-In this connection it should be discussed to use modern methods of examinations besides written and oral examinations
+In this connection it should be discussed to use modern methods of examinations besides written and oral examination.
+Especially the practical clinical teaching should be improved.

-The new teaching methods according to the curriculum seem to be implemented in most cathedras but some don’t use them till now, this should be changed

-Especially the practical clinical teaching should be improved

-Indicator 2.6 Master’s Final Thesis
+Indicator 2.6 Final Thesis

 Assessment criteria: